 Sapphire Preferred is Better for Groceries

-Since we almost always travel together, we seldom use the Chase Sapphire Preferred for travel-related expenses.
+Since Zuzu & I almost always travel together, we seldom use her Chase Sapphire Preferred for travel-related expenses.
 But most people don’t know that the Chase Sapphire Preferred has a bonus category for online grocery shopping, which pays 3 points per $1 spent.

 The trick that’s not common knowledge is that most grocery store mobile apps allow you to put your Chase Sapphire Preferred in their wallet as a payment option.
 So when we use Kroger Pay in-store at checkout, we always get 3x per dollar because it qualifies as online grocery payment, even though we’re physically inside the store at the cashier.